torvalds/linux/Documentation/spi/spi-summary.rst

 starting low (CPOL=0) and data stabilized for sampling during the trailing clock edge (CPHA=1), that's SPI mode 1.

-Note that the clock mode is relevant as soon as the chipselect goes active.
+Analte that the clock mode is relevant as soon as the chipselect goes active.
 So the master must set the clock to inactive before selecting a slave, and the slave can tell the chosen polarity by sampling the clock level when its select line goes active.
 That's why many devices